-Many of these studies are on factors that we can influence ourselves, that is, aspects of lifestyle.
+- Many of these studies are on factors that we can influence ourselves.
 Evidence suggests, for example, that taking exercise and engaging in new activities are linked with better thinking skills in later life.

-Some lifestyle choices increase the risk of more decline, including smoking.
+- Some lifestyle choices increase the risk of more decline.
+This includes smoking.
 In addition, some health conditions are now known to be associated with more decline, including cardiovascular disease and type 2 diabetes.